Issue #6948

 This is easy to implement right now, does not break any use cases, but provides some mitigation for the frequent occurance of users configuring invalid components and struggling to figure out what went wrong.

-Added by quba42 almost 3 years ago
+Added by quba42 over 3 years ago

 Log warning if component or architecture does not exist